-If the weather is a bit humid then just check below to see where the latest lightning strikes are happening.
+If the weather is a bit humid then just check the maps below to see where the latest lightning strikes are happening.

 The age of the Lightning strikes is shown by the colour coding in the top left hand corner of the map, where white is the newest (within 20 minutes) and red the oldest (2 hours ago) and the total number of strikes recorded are shown in the top right hand corner: